Five-gallon bucket: Safety

 Small children can fall inside of the bucket and not have the strength or weight to escape, as it was designed to avoid tipping over.
 At the end of the 20th century, roughly 40 deaths per year were caused by drowning in a 5-gallon bucket across the United States.

 Warning labels

-In an effort to reduce the of small children falling in and drowning, a visual warning label is often present on the side of five-gallon buckets.
+In an effort to reduce the risk of small children falling in and drowning, a visual warning label is often present on the side of five-gallon buckets.